nginx/unit-docs/source/installation.rst

 Obtaining Sources
 =================

-You can get Unit source code from our official Mercurial repository, its GitHub mirror, or in a tarball.
+You can get Unit's source code from our official Mercurial repository, its GitHub mirror, or in a tarball.

 If you'd like to use `Mercurial <https://www.mercurial-scm.org/downloads>`_: